TECHNIKVERBOT/Dell-Precision-7520-OpenCore/README.md

 ## How to install

-Download this repo and place the EFI folder into your internal drive's EFI partition...
+Download the latest release and place the EFI folder into your internal drive's EFI partition...
 That's it.

 ## How to Install macOS Ventura

-1. Have a working install of macOS, [download](https://mrmacintosh.com/macos-ventura-13-full-installer-database-download-directly-from-apple/) the full installer package, install it to get the installer app, then make a bootable Installer with `createinstallmedia` by using this command in Terminal `sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/NameOfTheUSB`
+Have a working install of macOS, [download](https://mrmacintosh.com/macos-ventura-13-full-installer-database-download-directly-from-apple/) the full installer package, install it to get the installer app, then make a bootable Installer with `createinstallmedia` by using this command in Terminal `sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/NameOfTheUSB`

 After you have created a bootable Installer, copy the EFI folder to the EFI partition of the installer drive and install as usual (GUID Partiton Map; APFS).
 After the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.